msSarriman/Algorithmic-Problems/README.md

 <br>Brace Expansion,Given a string, perfrom the brace expansion,For example,Input: s = "a{d,c,b}e",output: {ade , ace , abe}
 *	11_SortWithoutApi
 <br>Write a program to sort a string without using a Java API.
 I/P: "a390testai", O/P:"039aaiest"
+*	12_ReturnUniqueItemsList
+<br>Write a function to return a copy of a list with duplicates removed